 Guy Turns 700 Year Old Abandoned Cave Dwelling Into Vacation Home The Rockhouse is a unique luxury cave retreat, hand sculpted from a Triassic sandstone escarpment near the Wyre Forest in rural Worcestershire.
 Set in 3 acres of woodland on the banks of Honey Brook, The Rockhouse has been occupied for over 700 years.
 When the site was deserted in 1962 it reverted back to its ‘natural state’ – until it was painstakingly and sympathetically refurbished in 2015 ‘almost single handedly’ by enthusiast and owner Angelo Mastropietro.
 Check out the Rockhouse below along with an interview with Angelo in a video segment by Barcroft TV.
 As much a sculpture as it is a dwelling, The Rockhouse has been carefully planned out and features stylish creature comforts such as under floor heating, rainforest shower and clever ambient lighting for a nurturing and natural ambience.
-According to the BBC, Angelo Mastropietro came across the site near Kidderminster when he sheltered there during a rain storm in 1999.
+The holiday retreat is currently available for rent through Airbnb or direct via their website.

 A Classy A-Frame Tractor Hi! and welcome to my chicken tractor page.
 I hope you'll find some interesting ideas and inspiration from my design.
 I have a couple of innovations that I haven't seen in other designs like a simple "raccoon proof" latch design, adjustable ridge-vent ventilation system, both ends fold down to accept removable nest boxes, and make it easy to clean.
 Green Egg House Images credit Zhao Kang Rents in Beijing are high, so designer Daihai Fei built himself a wonderful little green home that may well become a new icon for the Tiny House Movement.Tipster Spooky writes: Daihai Fei built his amazing egg-house on a bamboo frame, covered with various insulating materials, and topped with a layer of stitched bag.
 The bags themselves are filled with sawdust and grass seeds, which he sprays with water regularly, to help the grass grow faster.

 Dilapidated 1860s Barn Gets Revived Into Amazing Entertainment Space When their clients told him they wanted a barn on their property to compliment their 19th-century farmhouse and serve as their guesthouse and entertainment space, architect Douglas VanderHorn started the search process immediately.
 VanderHorn found this barn outside Albany, New York, via Heritage Restorations, a firm that scouts barns in disrepair for rehabilitation and reuse.
 According to Houzz, the timbers were already numbered and coded, as that was part of the original construction in the 1860s, when the barn was built.
 This made it easy to keep things organized during dismantling and rebuilding.
+The wood was tented and fumigated to get rid of any insects before builders began to put the barn back together.
 As part of the renovations, they replaced the barn’s original siding with fir reclaimed from another barn that was in better shape, and repurposed it elsewhere in the project.